periodicaidan/dalton-cli/README.md

 There is a way of generating a DOI for a GitHub repo; if and when this application takes off I will get a DOI and change this section.

+## Future Updates

+**Dalton-CLi** is still in beta and I have many ideas for additional features, some of which include (in no particular order):

+- Add a command for adjusting settings (this mode is listed on the splash screen, but isn't implemented yet)
+- Have a way to create and manage projects
+- Make a mobile version
+- Create an API so that the program can easily be ported to other environments

 ## License
 Copyright &copy; 2018 Aidan T. Manning